ali-pahlevani/Map_Enhancer_Wizard/README.md

 # Map Enhancer Wizard (V1)

-**Map Enhancer Wizard** is a tool designed to enhance 2D Occupancy Grid maps, providing users with an easy way to improve the quality and usability of their maps through a user-friendly interface.
+**Map Enhancer Wizard** is a tool designed to enhance 2D Occupancy Grid maps and experimental 3D maps, providing users with an easy way to improve map quality through a user-friendly interface.

-Current features include thresholding, blurring, and morphological operations such as opening, closing, dilation, and erosion to correct common mapping artifacts.
+Current features include thresholding, blurring, and morphological operations such as opening, closing, dilation, and erosion to correct common mapping artifacts in 2D maps.
+A basic 3D viewer is also included that can load `.db` files containing point data.

 This is **version 1** of the tool.
 Future versions will include:

 - **Additional filters** for more versatile map enhancements
 - **Automation features** to streamline the enhancement process
 - **AI-powered enhancements** for intelligent map improvements
-- Support for **3D maps**
+- More advanced **3D map** processing

 ## Preview